Back to Rare Guns.

 Films — Live-Action

 - The Wildey's most famous appearance is in Death Wish 3, where it is Paul Kersey's primary weapon.
 The prop was Bronson's personal weapon.
+This appearance singlehandedly boosted the Wildey's popularity, and kept it off that other list, with its creator once joking that sales spiked whenever Death Wish was shown on cable.

 - El Mariachi carries and uses one with a scope in Desperado.